deepanshs/csdmpy/docs/using_csdm_with_pyplot.rst

 to visualize the CSDM dataset.
 In the following section, we illustrate how to use the CSDM object with the matplotlib plotting library.

-To plot the content of a csdm object, add a ``projection='csdm`` to the Axes instance of matplotlib, as follows,
+To plot the content of a csdm object, add a ``projection="csdm"`` to the matplotlib's Axes instance, as follows,

 .. code-block:: python